July 27, 2010 at 5:41 pm

 • With a mix of multiple carving techniques as seen below.

-An dinosaur etched by sandcarver Kyle Hunter Goodwin.
+A dinosaur etched by sandcarver Kyle Hunter Goodwin.

 Also, please leave Kyle comments, questions, or compliments below.
-It would mean a lot and his work is amazing so why wouldn’t you!
+It would mean a lot and his work is amazing, so why wouldn’t you!
 Thanks a bunch Kyle.

-1. Kelly Craig
+1. Kelly Craig says:

-July 27th, 2010 at 10:57 pm
+July 27, 2010 at 10:57 pm

 Kyle, the usual “oooooh’s” and “ahh’s” just don’t qualify to describe the quality of your work.
 You’re destined for fame, to be sure.